alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/key-concepts.md

 ---
 description: >-
-  Learn the basics of liquidity pools and providers, their role in DEXs and AMMs, and their function within the ALEX decentralized exchange.
+  Learn the key concepts behind liquidity pools, AMMs, and DAMM strategies in the ALEX ecosystem.
 ---

 # 💡 Key concepts

+## Pool Basics and the Traditional Model

-## What Are Liquidity Pools?
+### What Are Liquidity Pools?

 Liquidity pools are crowdfunded collections of crypto assets held in a smart contract, designed to provide liquidity for decentralized exchanges (DEXs) and support various decentralized finance (DeFi) protocols.

 While their applications are diverse, ranging from lending and borrowing platforms to algorithmic protocols for stablecoins, their primary use is on DEXs.
 In this case, liquidity pools enable users to trade crypto assets without the need for a centralized intermediary, serving as reserves of assets that users can trade against.

-## Their Role in Automated Market Makers (AMMs)
+### Their Role in Automated Market Makers (AMMs)

 Automated Market Makers (AMMs) are the predominant type of decentralized exchange (DEX).
 While other DEX designs exist, AMM-based DEXs have become extremely popular.
 These exchanges operate using liquidity pools and algorithmic mechanisms to determine prices and facilitate the trading of crypto assets between peers.

 Smart contracts manage all trades executed within the AMM, including aspects such as fees, prices, and minimum target token amounts.
 In AMM-based DEXs, there is no need for direct counterparties as in traditional order book trading.
 Instead, liquidity pools act as the counterparties, providing instant liquidity when needed.

-## ALEX Liquidity Pools
+### ALEX Liquidity Pools

 The ALEX decentralized exchange is AMM-based and consists of a set of smart contracts built on top of the Stacks network.
 Each liquidity pool is composed of funds from a specific pair of cryptocurrencies, which are locked into a smart contract by voluntary depositors.
 These pools enable users to perform trustless swaps between the token pairs.